basrieter/service.master.lock/README.md

 # Master Lock Service
-This basic Kodi services enables the Master Lock whenever the screensaver kicks in.
+This basic Kodi services enables the Master Lock (is Kodi has one) whenever the screensaver kicks in.